Maryam Noor

-Maryam Noor (Urdu: مریم نور; born 24 February 1994) or Maryam Noor Sheikh is a Pakistani actress and model.
+Maryam Noor (Urdu: مریم نور; born Maryam Noor Sheikh on 24 February 1994) is a Pakistani actor and model.
 She is known for her roles in dramas, Ab Dekh Khuda Kya Karta Hai, Silsilay, O Rangreza and Malaal-e-Yaar.

 Early life

-Maryam was born on 24 February 1994, in Karachi, Pakistan.
-She completed her studies from University of Karachi with degree of LLB.
+Maryam was born in Karachi, Pakistan.
+She earned an LLB degree from University of Karachi.

 Career

 She made her debut as an actress in 2015.
-She gain popularity in drama Ab Dekh Khuda Kya Karta Hai as Erum.
-In 2018 she did a lot of lead roles in Haiwan, Ro Raha Hai Dil and Mein Muhabbat Aur Tum which were a success and she gained a lot of attention.
-The very same year she also did modeling for various magazine, designers and companies.
-She also amazed the audience when she did different characters in various dramas.
+She gained popularity in drama Ab Dekh Khuda Kya Karta Hai as Erum.
+In 2018 she played lead roles in Haiwan, Ro Raha Hai Dil and Mein Muhabbat Aur Tum.
+The same year, she also did modeling for various magazine, designers and companies.
 In 2019 she was a well known actress, she did lead role in Soya Mera Naseeb, Chand Ki Pariyan and Malaal-e-Yaar.

 Personal life

-In 2022, she married Ismail Butt a pilot.
+In 2022 she married Ismail Butt a pilot.
 She and her husband has son named Nael Ismail.